back to the MAIN INDEX

 « Here he is, I'm telling each of you,

-I mean, every women who was in the church
+I mean, every woman who was in the church

-Held up her hands to protect herself from the blow.
+held up her hands to parry the blow.

 December 23, 1837